sciZer0/7/v/README.md

 <h1 align="center">Abstract</h1>

-The main point of blockchain technology is to just build a permissionless decentralized system whose pre-programmed work is extremely hard – implying, impossible  – to stop.
+The main point of blockchain technology is to just build a permissionless system whose pre-programmed work is extremely hard – implying, impossible  – to stop.

 On the other hand, the main task of developers is to build this sustainable working system, simultaneously, being maximally efficient.